CominLab/GenoLight/README.md

 ## <a name="cite"></a>Citing GenoLight

-GenoLight paper has been accepted at BITS 2021.
+GenoLight paper "Efficient K-mers Indexing with Application to Mapping-free SNP Genotyping" is under review.
 If you use GenoLight in your work, please cite:

 [issue]: https://github.com/frankandreace/GenoLight/issues